Josef Martin Knüsel: Offices in the Federal Council

 As a civilian (non-military), he was not allowed to become involved in the Military Department.
 He became President of the Confederation twice, in 1861 and 1866.

 Later life

-Knüsel resigned from politics in 1875 and returned to Lucerne where in 1876 he was elected the President of the Lucerne branch of the (SGG).
+Knüsel resigned from politics in 1875 and returned to Lucerne where in 1876 he was elected the President of the Lucerne branch of the Swiss Welfare Association (SGG).
 The following year the SGG held their annual congress in Lucerne.
 He supported Free Trade and the workers, for which he demanded education and machinery to be able to compete with the large corporations.
 In 1878, he returned to politics when he was elected into the National Council until 1881.
 On the 14 January 1889, Knüsel died after having been treated for rheumatism and a heart condition.

 Personal life

 In 1847 Knüsel married Bernardine Brunner from Ebikon.
 Their marriage stayed childless.
 On 17 July he saved the life of a child that fell into Lake Lucerne, for which he was officially recognized by the President of the Executive Council Alois Singer.
 Later that year, he was able to be liberated from the remainder of his military service by paying 80 Swiss Francs.
 His wife Bernardine Brunner was a known friend of Agata Pioda the wife of the former Federal Councillor and Swiss Ambassador to Rome Giovanni Battista Pioda.